 We made a few trips down to the forge to stay for a couple of days in a caravan in the Fishendon's paddock.
 We learnt a bit about blacksmithing - or at least as much as you can in a short time - and we went to the pub by pony-and-trap.
 Through trial and error we began to discover what sorts of shapes and processes are appropriate to this type of making.
 Our original ideas were over-engineered; this is metal-bashing in its purist form where the evidence of the hammer blows on the finished product is as important as anything else.

 By the middle of 2014 we had some presentable prototypes and Richard and Juliet took the plunge and booked a stand at designjunction.
 The response from the press, interior designers, and retailers was very encouraging, and the Crafts Council covered the project in their magazine's roundup of the best of London Design Festival.
 Richard and Juliet were invited to a meeting with Heal's which resulted in Anthony's design being developed into the Farrier's Cage lighting range which was hugely successful.
-Later on my floor lamp design was simplified, improved, and is now in production at Made By The Forge.
+Later on my floor lamp design was simplified, improved, had some of their decorative twists added, and is now in production (see main image above) at Made By The Forge.